MitchellSturba/mitchellsturba.github.io/README.md

 # Personal Resume Webpage
 <hr>
 A resume web page for myself that includes all necessary information and links to my projects.
-Link: https://mitchellsturba.com
+Check it out: https://mitchellsturba.com

 <br><br>